 Children (and adults too) love books with a lot of pictures.
 I must insist on this, many of us associate a word with an image.
 When we are learning vocabulary, there is no better way to fix those words in our brain than to pin them in with a picture.

 If you are planning a gift for your little child that is learning Italian, an Italian book full of pictures would be our recommendation.
 If it’s his/her first book, I’d recommend an Italian Dictionary for kids, because in that way you open their little eyes to vocabulary.
 An illustrated dictionary introduces vocabulary in a smooth and fun way.

 And not only children can benefit from pictures.
 Adults who are visual learners can have a great time as well.
 I personally recommend parents to read along with their kids.
 And to incorporate the vocabulary that is seen on the book into the daily life of the little one.
 It will motivate him/her to learn Italian, and it’s also fun to remember words in the book pointing them out in life.

 There are a lot of Illustrated Italian Dictionaries out there and all of them could suit your child.
 I’ll just give you an example of one that I like very much.
 But again, it’s only an example, there are hundreds of good books that are excellent resources for this purpose.

 If you speak Italian, please read the words and point out the pictures for your child.
-If you don’t speak Italian, you could have the words pronounced using google translator or any other similar platform.
-While viewing the book with your kids, or by yourself, you could type in google translator each word and hear it clearly while looking at the pictures.
+If you don’t speak Italian, you could have the words pronounced using Google translator or any other similar platform (Duolingo Dictionary can also give you the pronunciation).
+While viewing the book with your kids, or by yourself, you could have any of these platforms we have just mentioned open on your phone or laptop.
+As you turn the pages of this dictionary, you can search for each word and hear it pronounced clearly while looking at the pictures.

 Your little child will not want to put down this book. 🙂